-Entry to the Bundaberg Botanic Gardens is free.
+Entry to the Bundaberg Botanic Gardens is FREE and open 7 days a week.

 The Botanic Gardens cover over 27 hectares of land and feature a variety of over 10,000 trees and shrubs.